 I will educate myself about your cultural background, without expecting you to educate me.
 I will be mindful of the cultural differences between us, and willing to hear about your experience regarding this.

-If you think you have suffered from racial trauma, you are more than welcome to call me at 661-233-6771 to talk about how you can heal from racial trauma.
+If you think you have suffered from racial trauma, you are more than welcome to call me at 661-233-6771 to talk about how EMDR therapy can help you heal from racial trauma.